leite/iwi/README.md

 --   south, south_east, south_west, east and west neighbors
 local neighbors = gh.neighbors("abY9x")

--- this is an optional feature, i think it might be useful -- get distance between two pairs of longitude and latitude with optional unit, --   defaults to kilometers local distance = gh.distance(lat, lon, lat2, lon2, gh.kilometers) -- or gh.miles or nothing
+-- this is an extra feature, i think it might be useful -- get distance between two pairs of longitude and latitude with optional unit, --   defaults to kilometers local distance = gh.distance(lat, lon, lat2, lon2, gh.kilometers) -- or gh.miles or nothing

+-- another extra feature.
+-- get resulting latitude and longitude according to bearing and distance with optional unit, --   defaults to kilometers local destination = gh.destination(lat, lon, 90.0, 5.6) -- or gh.miles or nothing

 -- verify geohash, returns boolean print(gh.verify("abY9x"))